How To Get a Small Business Line of Credit in 5 Steps

 A small business line of credit will allow you to regularly draw funds to cover business expenses.
 However, there are other financing options available if you don’t need this flexibility, prefer to pay for expenses directly, or have difficulty getting approved.

 - Credit cards: Although similar to a line of credit, a credit card allows you to make purchases directly with the card rather than requiring you to first draw funds to cover expenses.
-You can get a revolving credit limit of up to $25,000 or more, making it a good option for small to medium-sized business expenses.
-Head over to our guide to the leading small business credit cards for some options, or learn more about the differences between a credit card vs business line of credit.
+You can typically get a revolving credit limit of up to $25,000 or more, making it a good option for small to medium business expenses.
+Head over to our guide to the leading small business credit cards for some options or learn more about the differences between a credit card vs business line of credit.

 - Invoice factoring: If you have outstanding invoices and are awaiting payments from clients, invoice factoring can get you an advance on those funds.
 This type of financing is also easier to get compared to a line of credit.
 See our top-recommended invoice factoring companies for options.